nymote/nymote.github.io/blog/_posts/2013-09-02-introducing-nymote.md

 layout: post
 title: "Introducing Nymote"
 author: Amir Chaudhry
-tags: [infrastructure, internet of things, irminsule, mirage, signpost, tools]
+tags: [infrastructure, internet of things, irmin, mirage, signpost, tools]
 excerpt: "Nymote is a set of tools and software infrastructure, created from the ground up, to provide end-users with life-long control of their networks and personal data."